data-apis/scipy-2023-presentation/paper.rst

 numerical computing :cite:`Millman2011a`:cite:`Harris2020a`:cite:`Virtanen2020a`:cite:`Okuta2017a`:cite:`Rocklin2015a`:cite:`Vanderwalt2014a`:cite:`Hoyer2017a`:cite:`Abbasi2018a`,
 data science :cite:`Hunter2007a`:cite:`Perez2011a`:cite:`Seabold2010a`:cite:`Kluyver2016a`,
 machine learning :cite:`Pedregosa2011a`, and deep learning :cite:`Chen2015a`:cite:`Paszke2019a`:cite:`Abadi2016a`:cite:`Frostig2018a`.
-New frameworks pushing forward the state of the art in these fields appear every year.
+New frameworks pushing forward the state of the art appear every year.
 One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays :cite:`Vanderwalt2011a` (also known as tensors)—that underpin the scientific Python ecosystem (SPE).

 This fragmentation comes with significant costs, from reinvention and